yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 Since he was starting from scratch, byte[] took the opportunity to make some sorely needed improvements to the interface.

-The old debugger interface was based on "stepping" the emulated CPU core. `Stepping` here means executing one more instruction of the emulated program.
+The old debugger interface was based on "stepping" the emulated CPU core. `Stepping` here means executing one instruction of the emulated program at a time.

 This posed a number of problems because almost all games have multiple threads, and if you are stepping and a thread asks to wait, then another thread can start running in its place in the same CPU core, with all the state changed.
-This breaks continuity, and can even crash the debugger.
+This breaks continuity and can even crash the debugger.

 {{< gh-hovercard "8394" "The new debugger interface" >}} overcomes this by performing debug stepping on threads instead of stepping the emulated CPU core.
 In yuzu's context, when a thread is stepped, the debugger will ask the thread to step, then the Dynarmic interface will detect this condition and tell Dynarmic to step it, and when the thread has been scheduled again, it will mark that the thread stepped and notify the debugger again.